pytorch/audio/docs/source/supported_features.rst

 Supported Features
 ==================

-Each TorchAudio API supports different set of PyTorch features, such as different devices and data types.
+Each TorchAudio API supports different set of PyTorch features, such as devices and data types.
 Supported features are indicated in API references like the following.

 .. devices:: CPU CUDA

-.. features:: Autograd TorchScript
+.. properties:: Autograd TorchScript

 These icons mean that they are verified through automated testing.